 Creating an instructional design portfolio is arguably the single most important thing that you can do to land a corporate full-time job or secure freelance clients.
+A great portfolio will help you generate leads and get interviews.

 Ideally, hiring managers or potential clients will go to your portfolio website, see your work, and imagine you producing that quality of work for them or their organization.
 After viewing your portfolio and work samples, the client or hiring manager should want you on their team.

-In this article, you’ll learn how to create a portfolio that highlights your instructional design skill set, gains the trust of your target audience, and moves you into the next stage of the hiring process.
+In this article, you’ll learn how to create a portfolio that highlights your instructional design skill set, gains the trust of your intended audience, and moves you into the next stage of the hiring process.

 Before you start working on your own portfolio, it’s a good idea to draw inspiration from others.
 This will help you get a better idea of the functionality and look-and-feel that you’d like to see in your portfolio, as well as what’s standard for the industry.